maurotory/jenkins-cli/README.md

 ```
 jctl create build --params params.env
 ```
-Where the `params.env` consists of a `.env` file with all the parameters as variable.
+Where the `params.env` consists of a `.env` file with all the parameters as variables.
 You can ignore this flag if the pipeline does not need any parameters.
 Example of a `.env` file is shown below:
 ```
 "STRING_PARAM"="mystring"
 "BOOLEAN_PARAM"=false